Stronger Data Poisoning Attacks Break Data Sanitization Defenses: Specific Attacks

-The \mmbasic{} attack aims to maximize the combined training loss $L(\hat\theta; \sDcp)$, and achieves this by repeatedly adding in the highest-loss point that lies in the feasible set $\sF_\beta$.
-The problem with this approach is that at low $\epsilon$, the attack might end up picking poisoned points $\sDp$ that are not fit well by the model, i.e., with high $L(\hat\theta; \sDp)$.
-These points could still lead to a high combined loss $L(\hat\theta; \sDcp)$, but such an attack would be ineffective for two reasons: \begin{enumerate} \item The loss on the clean data $L(\hat\theta; \sDc)$ might still be low, implying that the test loss would also be low.
-Such a scenario could happen if there is no model that fits both the poisoned points $\sDp$ and the clean points $\sDc$ well, since $\epsilon$ is small, overall training loss could then be minimized by fitting $\sDc$ well at the expense of $\sDp$. \item If the poisoned points have high loss compared to the clean points, they are likely to be filtered by the \Loss{} defense. \end{enumerate}
+We improve the \mmbasic{} attack by incorporating the decoy parameters introduced in \refsec{kkt} (\refalg{decoy}).
+The problem with the \mmbasic{} attack, which repeatedly adds the highest-loss point that lies in the feasible set $\sF_\beta$, is that at low $\epsilon$, the attack might end up picking poisoned points $\sDp$ that are not fit well by the model, i.e., with high $L(\hat\theta; \sDp)$.
+These points could still lead to a high combined loss $L(\hat\theta; \sDcp)$, but such an attack would be ineffective for two reasons: \begin{enumerate} \item If the poisoned points have high loss compared to the clean points, they are likely to be filtered by the \Loss{} defense. \item Even if the poisoned points are not filtered out, the loss on the clean data $L(\hat\theta; \sDc)$ might still be low, implying that the test loss would also be low.
+Such a scenario could happen if there is no model that fits both the poisoned points $\sDp$ and the clean points $\sDc$ well; since $\epsilon$ is small, overall training loss could then be minimized by fitting $\sDc$ well at the expense of $\sDp$. \end{enumerate}

 We therefore want to keep the loss on the poisoned points, $L(\hat\theta; \sDp)$, small.
 To do so, we use the \emph{decoy parameters} $\thetadecoy$ from \refsec{kkt} (\refalg{decoy}), augmenting the feasible set $\sF_\beta$ with the constraint